paperandsoap/openvstorage-monitoring/docs/introduction.md

 # Introduction

-This handbook guide you step by step how you can deploy all the ovs monitor components via ansible.
+This handbook guide you step by step how you can deploy all the ovs monitor components via Aansible.